s7a7ic/TinkerELEC/README.md

 ## Next Goals

 * Update to Kernel 6.17+ and fix issues
-* Get source closer to LibreELEC master branch
-  * **essential packages for Kodi 21 (list maybe incomplete)**
-    * ffmpeg 6.0.1, Python 3.11.13, systemd 255.22, taglib 1.13.1
-* Modify `emmctool` or create a similar tool to simply clone the storage partition in both ways between emmc and sdcard
 * Add Retroarch and Moonlight for gaming purposes

 ## Features